joerideg/hivemind/README.md

 never get fixed.
 I offer no support in any form, nor can I be held accountable for your use of any of this code.** I do welcome any feedback to contents in this repository purely for my learning process.

+# Phases
+- Setup web server with integrated database
+- Split server and database instance
+- Set up a database failover strategy for single database, cold vs warm vs hot standby
+- Add frontend client
+- Build load balancer and deploy it to work between the client and server so servers can scale horizontally
+- Build a Client-Side-Cache layer in the client
+- Build a Server-Side-Cache layer in the server
+- Build a sharding layer to scale the database horizontally (use available frameworks / libs)